murdockfpv/murdockfpv.github.io/_posts/2021-01-04-FPV-shopping-list.md

 ## FPV Shopping list

-> There are many, many different options when it comes to controllers, and goggles, and drones.
+> There are many, many different options when it comes to controllers, goggles, and drones.

 ## FPV Controller: